 Allow to soak for several minutes.
 Then wash as normal.

 Remove garlic odor from cooking utensils by scrubbing with table salt or lemon.
 This works in removing the odor from your hands also.
 Another trick is to dust your hands with bicarbonate soda and rub together and then rinse.

 Messy Wooden Spoons

-Restore those wooden spoons or utensils suited to non-stick cookware by boiling them in plain water and then drying them in the sun.
+Restore those wooden spoons or utensils suited to non-stick pans by boiling them in plain water and then drying them in the sun.

 What Are Some Cooking Tips or Hacks That You Know?

-What are your best turkey cooking hack hacks insights? — You may like our turkey cooking tips.
+If you are looking for best turkey cooking hack hacks insights — check out our turkey cooking tips.